-BaseMeshConfigurationProperty provides the bashmesh decoder configuration and initalization information.
+A basemesh item configuration item property provides the basemesh decoder configuration and initalization information.

 The basemesh item configuration item property is an essential property.
 The corresponding essential flag in the ItemPropertyAssociationBox shall be set to 1 for a 'bmcp' item property.